Should You Cover Microgreen Seeds? – A Test

 Should You Cover Microgreen Seeds?

-The general consensus among microgreen growers is to cover newly planted seeds either by placing another tray of microgreens on top or using some sort of cover to darken the planted seeds.
+The consensus among microgreen growers is to cover newly planted seeds by placing another tray of microgreens on top or using some cover to darken the planted seeds.

-In this article, we present the results of an experiment we did using radish seeds.
+In this article, we present the results of an experiment using radish seeds.

 We planted the same mass of Champion Red Radish seeds on four trays filled with professional soil mix.
 All of the trays are prepared and planted the same.